BACK

 There are 3 main species of Plum and their hybrids sold in New Zealand.
 They are:-

-European (Prunus domestica) - Includes many heritage varieties.
-Usually perform better in cooler climates where they can be completely dormant in winter.
-Fruit is often very aromatic and usually smaller than the Japanese Plum.
+European (Prunus domestica) Includes many heritage varieties which usually perform better in cooler climates where they can be completely dormant in winter.
+Fruit is often very aromatic and smaller than the Japanese Plum.

 Cherry Plums (Prunus cerasifera) - These tend to fruit first in the season with smaller fruit.

 The chart below is an easy guide to find the correct pollinator for your favourite Plum tree.
-Self-fertile Plums can be planted without a Pollinator but will usually do best with a companion of the same species.
+Self-fertile Plums can be planted without a Pollinator but will have larger yields with a companion of the same species - options showing.

 Cultivar